-The Screaming Alpacas played their last, greatest gig at the Wisdom Street Hotel on the night of the twenty-ninth of February.
+The Shrieking Alpacas played their last, greatest gig at the Wisdom Street Hotel on the night of the twenty-ninth of February.
 They had nothing left to prove after the five song setlist brought the house down.

 Song One was “Ignorance” (3:47)